spacecatpixel/lokidocs/docs/Wallets/WalletsOverview.md

 # Wallets
 The Loki wallets are a gateway into private decentralised transactions and communications.
-It allows you to hold private keys, secure or mine Loki, and trade peer-to-peer.
+They allow you to hold private keys, secure or mine Loki, and trade peer-to-peer.

-Loki Wallets store a collection of public and private keys which can be used to receive, view, or spend Loki.
+Loki wallets store a collection of public and private keys which can be used to receive, view, or spend Loki.

-The wallet uses the private keys through a daemon which synchronizes with the Loki Network to scan for incoming transactions and to send outgoing transactions.
+The wallet uses the private keys through a daemon which synchronises with the Loki Network to scan for incoming transactions and to send outgoing transactions.

 ## Graphical User Interface Wallet (GUI)
-The Gui Wallet is currently the easiest wallet to use, it has a graphical user friendly interface which is perfect for beginners.
+The Gui Wallet is currently the easiest wallet to use.
+It has a graphical user friendly interface which is perfect for beginners.
 You can download the Loki GUI Wallet [here](https://github.com/loki-project/loki-gui/releases).

 - [Download Loki GUI Wallet](https://github.com/loki-project/loki-gui/releases)
 - [Github Link](https://github.com/loki-project/loki-gui/)